yatish27/yatishmehta.com/_posts/2013-03-17-conditional-dynamic-routes-in-rails.md

 Rails routes is used to map the 'url' with corresponding controller action.
 It is similar to `.htaccess` in the PHP world.
-There are scenarios when the same url-pattern needs to be mapped to different actions.
+There are conditions when the same url-pattern needs to be mapped to different actions.

 Consider the following the example